 My article, "The Sensation of Language in Jane Austen's Persuasion," will appear in Eighteenth-Century Fiction 30.2 (2018).
 My research and teaching interests include: British Romantic literature, eighteenth-century literature, nineteenth-century literature, the history of the novel, poetry and poetics, philosophy of language, sensory studies, material culture, literary and critical theory, gender studies, and Jane Austen studies.

-In 2015 my teaching exercise, “Fill in the Blanks,” was published in Princeton University Press’s The Pocket Instructor: Literature.
+In 2015 my teaching exercise, “Fill in the Blanks,” was published in Princeton University Press’s collection of active learning exercises for the literature classroom, The Pocket Instructor: Literature.
 Based on Mad Libs, the exercise asks students to fill in teacher-prepared blanks in a passage from a distinctive stylist like William Faulkner, helping them to recognize the linguistic choices that define the writer's style.